arangodb/docs/3.10/index.md

 Nodes are also called vertices (singular: vertex), and relations are edges that connect vertices.
-A vertex typically represents a specific entity (a person, a book, a sensor reading etc.) and an edge defines how one entity relates to another.
+A vertex typically represents a specific entity (a person, a book, a sensor reading, etc.) and an edge defines how one entity relates to another.

 ![Mary - bought - Book, is friend of - John](images/data-model-graph-relations.png)